pranav97/ckvfs/README.md

 # ckvfs
-This repo is for the C implementation of the python kvfs - https://github.com/qznc/kvfs

 There is a paper that goes along this this that explains all the design decisions while building this prototype.